 - Guest experience data tools.
 These include the property management system (PMS), which acts as the central repository of guest profile information, spending behavior, and payments.
 Online reputation and guest survey solutions help hotels collect, analyze, and benchmark guest feedback data.

 - Revenue management data tools.
-These include rate shopping tools to facilitate dynamic pricing, channel managers to manage a diverse distribution strategy, and revenue management tools to manage rates, inventory, and stay restrictions.
+These include rate shopping tools to facilitate dynamic pricing, channel managers to manage a diverse distribution strategy, and revenue management tools to manage hotel room rates, inventory, and stay restrictions.